 Try to avoid listing endless things in your personal statement.
 Instead, focus on a few topics, and go into greater depth about how they have contributed to you wanting to study your course.

 Given that you do not know who will be reading your personal statement, try to avoid using humour or making any controversial statements.

 As most Warwick degrees are academic subjects, we would suggest that you do not need to focus so much on transferrable skills e.g. communication, time management etc., unless your course specifically requires these skills.
 If you do mention transferrable skills, then make sure you take time to explain why these are important for your course of study and how you have acquired them.

 If you do mention any research you have done - for example reading a book or participating in a MOOC - do make sure you have actually read it/participated in it.
 This is to ensure that your personal statement appears sincere.
 Also, remember that if you are applying for a course that you will be interviewed for, you may be asked about anything you have mentioned in your personal statement.

 You can only submit one personal statement with your UCAS application.
 We will not usually ask an applicant to submit an additional personal statement.

-Applicants who meet the entry requirements for these courses will be requested to submit a second personal statement directly to the University.
+Applicants who meet the entry requirements for this courses will be requested to submit a second personal statement directly to the University.
 Details on how and when to do this, as well as guidance about what the statement should contain, will be provided at the time of the request.

 Warwick understands that your academic progress and attainment may sometimes be affected by circumstances beyond your control.
 As space in your personal statement is limited, we would suggest that you should either ask your teacher to include this information in their reference, or alternatively you can complete an Access to Warwick Degrees form.